 Delivered to Your Door

-In a barn on a farm in Union Pier, Michigan, deer and raccoons wander in to check out the steaming hot coffee beans, grown over the past year by the women of La FEM cooperative in Nicaragua.
+In a barn on a farm in Union Pier, Michigan, deer and raccoons wander in to check out the steaming hot coffee beans, grown over the past year by families in the communities of Mt.
+Elgon in Uganda.

-If you'd like to get Resistance Coffee's Kropotkin Kaffe delivered to your door, write to: firstname.lastname@example.org.
+If you'd like to get Kropotkin's Kaffe delivered to your door, write to: firstname.lastname@example.org.

 "I used to like Intelligentsia, but I can't even drink it after trying Resistance."